Mir Ahmad Bin Quasem: News of Abduction in International Media

 On Al-Jazeera's Head to Head programme broadcast on 1 March 2019, Mir Ahmad's lawyer Michael Polak asked a question on Mir Ahmad's abduction case to Bangladeshi Foreign Affairs Advisor Mr Gowher Rizvi while the latter was being interviewed by show host Mehdi Hasan.
 Mr. Rizvi assured that investigations into all allegations of enforced disappearance would be carried out, and that he would personally assist in Mir Ahmad's case.

-Foreign Policy has reported on the abduction of Mir Ahmad while reporting on enforced disappearance in Bangladesh.
+Foreign Policy has reported on the abduction of Mir Ahmad while discussing enforced disappearances in Bangladesh.

 David Bergman, in an investigative report written for The Wire, has claimed that Mir Ahmad may have been abducted on direct orders of Bangladeshi Prime Minister Sheikh Hasina.
-Hasina is said to have given Bangladesh's military intelligence agency Directorate General of Forces Intelligence(DGFI) “clearance” to illegally pick up Mir Ahmad, as part of the government's widening crackdown on the country's opposition.
+Hasina is said to have given Bangladesh's military intelligence agency Directorate General of Forces Intelligence (DGFI) "clearance" to illegally pick up Mir Ahmad, as part of the government's widening crackdown on the country's opposition.

 Mir Ahmad's case also made international headlines when Channel 4 news presenter Alex Thomson asked Hampstead and Kilburn MP Tulip Siddique, the niece of the Bangladeshi Prime Minister Sheikh Hasina, whether she would use her influence with the Bangladeshi government to help free Mir Ahmad in Bangladesh.

+An article by Agence France-Presse (AFP), cited by Yahoo News, features an interview with a Bangladeshi lawyer who recounts the circumstances surrounding Mir Ahmad's disappearance and alleges direct involvement from the highest levels of the Bangladeshi government.

+On 15 April 2025, the BBC reported on his eight years of imprisonment in a military base near Dhaka Airport, in cells some of which were too small to stretch out or stand up in.